 Custer real estate is some of the most expensive in South Dakota, although Custer house values don't compare to the most expensive real estate in the U.S.

-Custer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Custer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Custer is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Custer who work in office and administrative support (16.00%), sales jobs (12.64%), and teaching (8.77%).

 One of the benefits of Custer is that there is very little traffic.
 The average commute to work is 17.48 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.